 - 1. Contact the Veterans Administration Regional Office at 1-800-827-1000 or 1-888-442-4551 to verify how much benefit money is available to him/her. - 2.
 Provide the VA counselor in the Financial Aid Office member copy 4 of the DD214 (discharge papers) or NOBE form if actively in service. - 3.
 Fill out the Veterans Administration application. - 4.
 Complete the VA on-line orientation at www.roanestate.edu Keyword: vet. - 5.
 Meet with an advisor to discuss class requirements. - 6.
 Register for classes and pay fees. - 7.
-Notify the VA counselor in the Financial Aid Office that he/she is ready for certification.
-A signed MANDATORY advising form will be required before certification. - NOTE: The certification process takes several weeks.
+Notify the VA counselor in the Financial Aid Office that he/she is ready for certification by submitting a CRF (Certification Request Form).
+The CRF must be signed by an advisor. - 8.
+Submit all academic transcripts and a copy of your DD214 to the Records Office for evaluation, even if you are in a certificate program. - NOTE: The certification process takes several weeks.
 The counselor will not begin the process until after the first week of classes.
 Receiving benefits can take up to 2 months; therefore, veterans must make adequate arrangements to cover college expenses.

 Once enrolled, veterans and other eligible persons should maintain close contact with the assigned VA counselor in the Financial Aid Office.
 All changes of class schedule must be reported since doing a drop and add may change the monetary amount the veteran is to receive.

 To maintain eligibility, the veteran must comply with the following rules:

 - 1. Must be classified as a regular degree student or follow a VA approved certificate course of study.
 Special students for credit or non-credit do not qualify. - 2.
-Must maintain the prescribed cumulative GPA listed on page 55 under Academic Probation and Retention Standards in this catalog. - 3.
-Courses may be claimed for pay only one time whether taken at RSCC or transferred from another institution. - 4.
+Must maintain the prescribed cumulative GPA listed on page 59 under Academic Probation and Retention Standards in this catalog. - Courses may be claimed for pay only one time whether taken at RSCC or transferred from another institution. - 4.
 Only courses specifically listed on a catalog page (as per major) may be certified for payment.
 Courses taken for a student's own personal enrichment will not be eligible for payment. - 5.
 Course substitution forms must be processed and approved as described in this catalog before the substituted course is claimed for payment. - 6.
 Veterans and other eligible persons can receive pay for remedial/developmental classes when a need can be shown.
-The pay received is taken from the total entitlement. - 7.
-You must attend all classes for the entire semester or an overpayment with the VA may result. - 8.
-Enrollment in classes which do not last 15 weeks will affect your pay (i.e. 8week orientation, fast-track, etc.)
+The pay received is taken from the total entitlement.

+- 7. You must attend all classes for the entire semester or an overpayment with the VA may result. - 8.
+Enrollment in classes which do not last 15 weeks will affect your pay (i.e. 8-week orientation, fast-track, etc.)